 But once the tree went down, so did the magical sparkle I had grown accustomed to in our living room.
 I started to question everything and wonder why everything seemed so bleak.

 Then I figured out the real problem.
 We have some really crappy lighting in there.
 The sparkle of the Christmas tree made it just perfect, and taking it down made me realize that the room could use a little more love.
 And some curtains, for goodness’ sake.

-Good lessons, I tell you.
+Good lessons, I’ll tell you.
 Savor each day, and invest in good lighting.

 We tested several colors of light gray from Sherwin Williams to find one that looked good with the peachy brick of the fireplace.
 I like the brick color, but it is often hard to make it look good with my decor.
 But, we were finally successful with Popular Gray, which has a pinkish tinge to it in the world of grays, blending well with the brick.
 I wish I could show you a full-sized after picture, but the cabinet doors are still being put on at the moment.
 Here’s a little preview, though:

 The front living room where the tree was will be getting curtains, which I am working on at the moment.
-I usually make the curtains out of some cool fabric I’ve come across (or drop cloths, like I did in our last house, below) but I don’t exactly know what they’ll be like yet:
+I usually make the curtains out of some cool fabric I’ve come across (or drop cloths, as I did in our last house, below), but I don’t exactly know what they’ll be like yet: